ThemeBoy/SportsPress/readme.txt

 = Premium Extensions =

 Looking for more league functionality?
 ThemeBoy offers a range of [SportsPress extensions](http://themeboy.com/plugins/) to add more features to your sports website.

-= Get SportsPress in your language =

-We have a wonderful group of users who have contributed over 30 languages to the SportsPress plugin, but the community could always use a little more help.
-If you speak another language and feel confident in translating, please join our Transfix project to contribute to your language!

 = Available Languages =
 * English – English ( en_US )